jimbrend/quantum-bitcoin-analyzer/README.md

 ## Contributing

-Feel free to submit a PR for any improvements, even if you wanna even plug some other cool related project or message me on X and I'll reshare it.
+Feel free to submit a PR for any improvements, even if you wanna even plug some other cool related project or message me on [X.com/usernameisjim](https://www.x.com/usernameisjim) and I'll reshare it.

 ## Features